Planning a funeral mass for a loved one is one of the most difficult experiences we will face. This webpage offers you a step by step guide

 The Wake is a time for family and friends to gather and remember the deceased.
 It is usually held at the funeral home the evening before the funeral mass.
 St. Andrew’s Funeral Ministry will arrange to have a priest, a deacon, or a bereavement ministry volunteer come to the funeral home to lead a short prayer service.

-All eulogies should follow the prayer service held at the funeral home.
-Eulogies are not given during the funeral mass.
+Eulogies may follow the prayer service held at the funeral home.
 The prayer service during the Wake is also an appropriate time to play meaningful non-sacred music using a tape or CD players.
 Meaningful poetry can also be read following the prayer service.

 Please consult with your funeral director after you have determined how much time you think you will need for the prayer service and eulogies.
 The funeral director will make sure you’ve planned enough visitation time for the evening.